 - Brainwashed and Crazy: A runaway, scared and confused, taken in by a doomsday cult and subjected to a horrifying proceedure that tore off her left arm and replaced it with a demon's arm...
 Compared to most examples of this trope, she lucked out.

 - Escape Artist: After getting her demonic graft, her behavior was erratic even by the cult's standards, so Tiberius had her locked up in a cell in room with a magical item that had a calming effect on such members.
 However, Shelly kept breaking out and leaving the Temple of All-Consumption for "fun", apparently doing so three times in one month.
 After being brought back after the third time, after the Shadowchasers learned too much, Tiberus threatened her with the usual punishment for failures if it happened again.
-(Which was being offered as Human Sacrifice.)
 That apparently convinced her to stay put.

 - I Just Want to Be Normal: After the fall of the Temple of All Consumption and becoming far more lucid, all she - and her parents - want is to put the whole thing behind her.
 However, doing that means first getting rid of the demonic graft that has replaced her left arm.
 At the end of Ascension, this is successfully done.

-- Naughty Nurse Outfit: In "Ascension", Huszi gives her a Fusion Monster called Death Injector Reficule that combines this Trope with Evil Is Sexy.
-(Sort of.
-The Monster's outfit makes her look more like a slut than anything this sort of costume typically suggests.)
+- Naughty Nurse Outfit: In "Ascension", Huszi gives her a Fusion Monster called Death Injector Reficule, a fusion of Nurse Reficule the Fallen One and Injection Fairy Lily.
+The monster is Lily in an outfit that look more like a slut than anything this sort of costume typically suggests.

 The Mad God himself.
 Imprisoned long ago by the other gods, he is unable to do little more than communicate with her followers whom try to release him.
 If where to ever be released from his prision, bad things would happen.

-- Ax-Crazy: Along with most of his worshippers.
+- Ax-Crazy: Along with most of his worshipers.
 It's a requirement for being a Doomdreamer, pretty much.

 - The Dreaded: His name is almost universally feared and reviled by most sentient races, and even by most divine beings old enough to remember the original conflict.
-He has very few worshippers because of his reputation, and has often had to fool mortals into worshipping him by using pseudonyms to hide his identity (like the Elder Elemental Eye) and using cults of more respectable evil gods as fronts for his.
+He has very few worshippers because of his reputation, and has often had to fool mortals into worshiping him by using pseudonyms to hide his identity and using cults of more respectable evil gods as fronts for his.
 Only the most insane and nihilistic of mortals who worship him truly know who they are devoting themselves too.

 - Eldritch Abomination: Before he was imprisoned, Tharizdun's most powerful servants were demons called the Brotherhood, monsters that were created by Doomdreamers from captive humans in foul rituals.
 They were hideous even comapared to other demons, and incredibly clever.
 Fortunately, when Tharizdun was imprisoned, the ritual used to create them was lost, and all but the most powerful Doomdreamers became unable to control the ones that remained.
 The creatures appear in the final chapter of Torment, when Lareth uses Monster Cards that depict them.